Lieke Klaver: 2018–2022

 Klaver (right) passes the baton to Lisanne de Witte in the 4 × 400 m relay final at the 2019 World Athletics Championships in Doha, where the team finished in 6th place.

 Since 2018, Klaver has also competed in the 400 metres, gradually shifting her focus to that distance, but without losing sight of the shorter event.
 In 2019, she won two medals for the 400 m at the Dutch Championships (indoors and outdoors).
 It earned her a place on the national 4 × 400 m relay team, which finished seventh at the Doha World Championships in Qatar that year.

 In 2020, she claimed her first Dutch 400 m title (indoors), staying ahead of training buddy and rival Femke Bol.
 During this pandemic season, Klaver won also her first Diamond League race, a victory in the 400 m at the Golden Gala in Rome, Italy with a time of 50.98 s, becoming just the second Dutch woman to break the 51-second barrier.

 Klaver represented Netherlands at the 2020 Summer Olympics in Tokyo, competing in the women's 400 m and both the women's and mixed 4 × 400 m relays.
 In the mixed 4 × 400 m relay, she competed in both the heats and final, in which the Dutch team finished fourth.
 In the women's 400 m, she was eliminated in the semi-finals.
 In the women's 4 × 400 m relay, she competed in the heats and final, helping the Dutch team finish in sixth place.

 Klaver (right) in the 400 m final at the 2022 World Indoor Championships in Belgrade, where she finished in 6th place.

 In February 2022, at the Dutch Indoor Championships, she set a new personal best for the indoor 400 m with a time of 51.20 s.
 The following month, at the World Indoor Championships, she finished sixth in the women's 400 m.
 In the women's 4 × 400 m relay, she ran the first leg in the heats and final, helping the Netherlands win the silver medal.
-During the summer season, Klaver greatly lowered her outdoor pre-2022 best (50.98 s) down to 50.18 seconds in the semi-finals at the World Championships in Eugene, Oregon, where she finished fourth in the final.
+During the summer season, Klaver lowered her outdoor pre-2022 best of 50.98 s to 50.18 s in the semi-finals at the World Championships in Eugene, Oregon, where she finished fourth in the final.
 She also competed in the mixed and women's 4 × 400 m relays.
 In the mixed relay, she ran the second leg in the heats and final, helping the Netherlands win the silver medal.
 In the women's relay, her team was disqualified in the heats.